melvinchia3636/IRC/updates-log.md

 - added a button with send icon beside the message input
 - users will now be able to see who is typing in realtime
 - you can now see the amount of online users
+- user is now able to change the color of the user interface